system76/docs/content/managing-apps.md

 ![Adding a source in Repoman (24.04)](/images/managing-apps/repoman-adding-2404.png)

-3. The repository will appear in the sources list.
+3. After entering your password (if prompted), the repository will appear in the sources list.

 ![Added source in Repoman (24.04)](/images/managing-apps/repoman-added-2404.png)